Get Tech Tips

-Whenever there is a conversation where “code” is involved it's important to mention that codes can vary depending on the AHJ or authority having jurisdiction.
-It's becoming more common that governments lean heavily on the ICC (International Code Council) and in the case of HVAC/R that is the IMC (International mechanical code) and in the case of fire protection and electrical codes the NFPA (National Fire Protection Association) has become the authority for codes and standards in the US.
+Whenever there is a conversation where “code” is involved, it's important to mention that codes can vary depending on the AHJ or authority having jurisdiction.
+It's becoming more common for governments to lean heavily on the ICC (International Code Council).
+In the case of HVAC/R, that is the IMC (International Mechanical Code), and in the case of fire protection and electrical codes, the NFPA (National Fire Protection Association).
+Those have become the authority for codes and standards in the US.

-In other words, duct smoke detectors are there to keep units from circulating smoke in the space and when possible to send it outside.
+In other words, duct smoke detectors keep units from circulating smoke in the space and, when possible, send it outside.
 They aren't there as a replacement for space smoke detectors.

 When do they need to be installed?

-Now, these are summaries of more complicated texts with exceptions and lot’s of extras, so if you want to know all details I would suggest you read the code for yourself but in general –
+Now, these are summaries of more complicated texts with exceptions and lots of extras, so if you want to know all the details, I would suggest you read the code for yourself, but in general:

-- A duct smoke detector should shut off a typical blower and fresh air and turn on exhaust
+- A duct smoke detector should shut off a typical blower and fresh air and turn on the exhaust.

-- If a central fire monitoring system is in place a duct smoke detector is in use it must be connected to the fire monitoring system
+- If a central fire monitoring system is in place and a duct smoke detector is in use, it must be connected to the fire monitoring system.